 Full ingredient notes and quantities can be found in the detailed recipe card below.
 But here is a brief overview of what you can expect;

-Carefully pour the batter into a prepared baking dish and gently place the dish into a deep baking tray.
+- Step 7: Carefully pour the batter into a prepared baking dish and gently place the pudding dish into another deep baking tray.
+Create a water bath by gently pouring boiling water into the bottom tray, about halfway up the sides of the pudding dish.

-Slightly cool the pudding for 10 minutes before serving.
-Decorate with a dusting of icing sugar over the top.
+Leave the pudding in the dish for 10 minutes before serving.
+This will allow the sauce to thicken.
+Decorate with a dusting of icing sugar over the top and add ice cream or a dollop of cream when serving.

 Expert tips

-- I highly recommend using a scale to measure your flour.
+- Use a scale to measure your flour.
 Too much flour can lead to the pudding being too dense and thick and the layers won’t be as distinct.
 If you don’t have a scale, be sure to fluff your flour with a spoon and scoop it into the measuring cup before levelling it off with a knife.
 This is the best method to measure flour without packing too much into the cup.

 - It’s easier to zest a lemon before juicing, so be sure to zest them first.